-Since the addition of the 6-foot-1 center in early November, the Preds have been playing like a completely different team.
+Since the addition of the 6-foot-1 center in early November, the Preds have been a completely different team.
 Prior to Turris’ arrival, Nashville was averaging a meager 2.6 goals per game.
 However, in the five games with Turris in the lineup, the Preds have been averaging five goals per game – including five straight games with four or more goals.

 “I think it’s going great,” forward Kevin Fiala said.
 “The last few games have been going great and we continue to work hard.
 I feel great with them (Turris and Smith).
 Both are hard workers and very skilled and they’re great.”

-The most noticeable improvements over the last handful of games has come from the second line of Fiala, Turris and Craig Smith – producing 16 points in five games.
+The most noticeable improvements over the last handful of games have come from the second line of Fiala, Turris and Craig Smith – producing 16 points in five games.
 Turris has scored two goals and five points, while Fiala broke out of his goal-scoring slump with two goals and four assists and Smith found the back of the net three times in that span.
 All three have also had two multi-point games.

 “With Kyle coming into the lineup, he’s a very offensive guy and that changed the whole team and the lines of our offense,” Fiala said.
 “We are changing our mindset and playing more offense.
 We are attacking the game and that’s what we are doing now to find success.”